-News of the trio’s departure has lingered for a while now.
+News of the trio’s departure from Peter Lim governed Valencia has lingered for a while now.
 The delivery of the plans to offload the midfielders, however, made more headlines than the decision itself; Valencia captain, Dani Parejo, Geoffrey Kondogbia, and former Arsenal man Francis Coquelin, were informed just before the critical La Liga fixture against lowly Leganés.
 A match Valencia subsequently lost, with Parejo failing to convert a spot-kick.

 That was, until, the locals thought Lim had turned a corner following two positive incomings.
 Needless to say, however, that both left Valencia under a silverware-lined cloud of controversy.